 I am carrying the extra weight of my soprano saxophone not for punitive reasons, but as a physical manifestation of the questions I am asking.

-The goal isn’t so much about the actual performance on the summits,
+The goal is more than the actual performances on the summits,

-although I am documenting them with informal recordings onsite.
+although I am documenting them with informal recordings at each location.
 It is about the creation of the project and the process of living it into fruition.

-I am tracking the project here, marking the peaks ascended on this map, and listing them.
+I am tracking the project on this website, listing and mapping the peaks ascended.
 I am also collecting, compiling, and archiving stories from others that have “carried weight” in their lives and looking at what that has meant to them.
 The project is designed to be an inspiration to others, as well as an ongoing opportunity to create contemplative experiences around the ideas of power, influence, and respect.

 My first name is contained in the title of the project, allowing for the obvious double meaning.
 However, the exclusion of the possession apostrophe is intentional to assure that the original inquiry remains at the center, not me.

-I climbed to the summit of Mount Kilimanjaro,
+I began by climbing to the summit of Mount Kilimanjaro,

 the highest point on the African continent.
-I am continuing with various highpoints closer to home, and will highpoint all of the New England states as well as New York, New Jersey and Pennsylvania relatively quickly.
+I continued with less extreme summits in Europe, and am proceeding with several states in New England and the Midwestern United States.
 I will then work my way outward, both within the U.S. and internationally.
 I don’t have a predetermined number of peaks that will be involved.
 It will be a project that unfolds as it goes, likely encompassing several years, but with a significant number accomplished within the first year.

-I am commissioning a series of short solo works for the occasion.
+I am commissioning a series of short solo compositions for the occasion.

-They will function as postcards sent from the top of each highpoint.
+They will function as musical "postcards" sent from the top of each highpoint.
 Some works will be repeated on multiple peaks.
 These works will also be recorded in a studio, and will be performed both live and online in video format including images of the peaks.

 I am collecting stories.

 When you think of this project, what comes to mind for you?
 Are you willing to share with me an example of a time in your life when you have “carried weight”?
 Was it a privilege to be important, meaningful and have influence?
 Was it a burden?
 Was it both?
 Were you aware of the power you possessed and the effects it had?
 Was it difficult to gauge?
 How did it feel?
 Did you grow by carrying more weight?
 Did you grow by lightening your load?
 What balance worked for you and why?

-Please contact me to share your contemplative experience - and/or join me for a highpointing excur!
+Please contact me to share your contemplative experience - and/or join me for a highpointing excursion!